codio-templates/sigcse-2020-demo/README.md

 * Go to the first page - the icon with three horizontal lines (top-right corner) will open the table of contents

 ## Purpose
-This demo is designed to be used by anybody at Codio to show off the platform.
 The contents of this demo coincides with the information highlighted on the backdrop for our booth.
 It is a six-page interactive demo, with the last page showing off our custom resources as well having some tools for taking the prospective client further (start a trial, capture information for HubSpot, and a link for more demos).

 ## Assessments Library
-* The gif shows how the the assessments library can be searched.
+* The gif shows how the assessments library can be searched.
 * Instructors can search by:
   * Programming Language
   * Category - Higher level of organization like loops